-If you are someone who loves flowers and photography then you probably want to take photos of flowers.
+If you love flowers and photography, then you probably take a lot of photos of flowers.
 The best way to appreciate flowers is by shooting them close-up.
-They have magnificent details and their colours are amazing.
+They have magnificent details and their colors are amazing.
 The great thing about flowers is that you can shoot them indoors or outdoors.
 Some of my most successful photos have been taken inside.
 Here are some tips that will help you take great flower shots.

 1. Know your equipment

-There’s nothing worse than working hard at taking a really great flower image only to find out that what you had in mind and what your equipment can deliver just doesn’t tie up.
-Frustration sets in and if you are anything like me will put it on hold till you come up with a solution.
-Find out how close your lens or compact camera will allow you to shoot the flower.
-Once you know these distances you are away.
+There’s nothing worse than working hard at taking a really great image only to find out that what you had in mind and what your equipment can deliver just doesn’t tie up.
+Frustration sets in and if you are anything like me will put you on hold until you come up with a solution.
+Find out how close your lens allows you to shoot the flower.
+Once you know these distances you are ready.
 Also ascertain what equipment you need in order to shoot the idea.

 2. Learn the techniques

 There are a number of basics you need to have a grasp of before you can shoot flowers.
 For example, depth of field.
-When you are working at such a close working distance you will find that you need to either blur out the background, using a small aperture f-number, or a large f-number to get maximum focus.
-These both cause problems of their own so master the use of depth of field.
+When you are working at such a close working distance you will find that you need to either blur out the background, using a small aperture f-number or use a large f-number to get maximum focus.
+These both cause problems of their own, so master the use of depth of field.